Wine Scores: Flavor Matters in Wine, Points Belong on the Ping Pong Table

 Now, 2007 is thought to be a fine vintage year in the Rhône Valley as elsewhere, and for years – at least since I greatly enjoyed a case of their fine 1978 – Château de Beaucastel has been thought to be one of the finest Châteauneufs.
 My wife and I visited the property several years ago, and shared an afternoon with the Perrin brothers, sampling their fine wines (the white is also worth your notice, although it is somewhat harder to find) and enjoying their detailed explanations of how their grapes are grown, and the wine assembled.
 Their wines generally since that date have been enjoyable, as the rest of the appellation raises its sights.

-I was therefore rather surprised to read, as the main point of the email promotion that I received, that a point score had been assigned the 2007 Château de Beaucastel by Robert Parker, who admits that he hasn’t even tasted the wine!
+I was therefore rather surprised to read, as the main point of the email promotion that I received, that a point score had been assigned to the 2007 Château de Beaucastel by Robert Parker, who admits that he hasn’t even tasted the wine!
 What he had tasted (and scored) were, he tells us, wines from the thirteen individual grapes that make up the blend.
 He had not tasted the assembled wine, but regardless of that, assigned it a score of 93-95plus!
 I am reminded of the Wine Spectator Magazine’s dubious lower “awards,” which used to be handed out on payment of application fees.
 Not all of them were rigorously investigated by the magazine, but restaurants used the certificates received to tout the presumed excellence of their cellars.

 When this sort of thing happens, consumers are the losers.
 So let’s review the basics.